By FRANKLIN BRICEÑO and CHRISTOPHER SHERMAN

 Then shortly before noon Wednesday, Castillo went on state television and announced the dissolution of Congress.
 He said elections would be held to choose new lawmakers and a new constitution would be written.

 Various members of his Cabinet resigned immediately.
 Vice President Dina Boluarte said via Twitter that the move only contributed to Peru’s political crisis.
 The Supreme Court, Constitutional Tribunal and national ombudsman rejected it as an attempted coup.

-But Boluarte also takes office with a weak mandate and no party.
+But she takes office with a weak mandate and no party.

-“She has to begin to govern in a way that outreaches to political opponents and also seeks to unify a coalition of supporters,” said Farnsworth of the Council of the Americas.
+“She has to begin to govern in a way that outreaches to political opponents and also seeks to unify a coalition of supporters,” said Eric Farnsworth of the Council of the Americas in Washington.
 “In order to have a working government, you have to have a coalition big enough to advance policies and legislators behind you.”

-In the streets, despite the tumult, only small-scale clashes erupted between protesters and riot police — outside a police station where Castillo was taken.
+In the streets, despite the tumult, only small clashes erupted between a handful of Castillo supporters and riot police — outside a police station where Castillo was taken.

 Sherman reported from Mexico City.
-Associated Press writers María Verza in Mexico City and Gisela Salomon in Miami contributed to this report.
+Associated Press writers María Verza in Mexico City and Gisela Salomon and Joshua Goodman in Miami and Mark Stevenson in Mexico City contributed to this report.